itsluketwist/nba-prediction-models/README.md

 - `train.ipynb` notebook: Code used to train the models.
 The notebook has full instructions, and can be used to perform your own training on the implmented model architectures.
 - `predict.ipynb` notebook: Interface to allow new result prediction from the pre-trained models.
 The notebook gives full instructions, and can be used to define your own dataset for a series of NBA game results, and then make a prediction on an upcoming game.
 - `data/*` module: This is where the sequential datasets for training and evaluation are constructed, from a publicly available database of NBA game statistics.
+Checkout it's [readme](/data/README.md) for more information.
-- `src/*` module: This contains the main code for training and evaluating the models.
+- `src/*` module: This contains the underlying code for training and evaluating the models.
-- `output/*` module: Contains any output produced from training models.
+- `output/*` module: Contains any output produced from training, including various pretrained models.

 ## *installation*